 The Office of Undergraduate Admission reserves the right to adjust its advanced credit standing policies at any time.
 Official copies of exam results and certificates with supporting translations are required to determine advanced standing credits.
 Additional information may be required; see bentley.edu/undergraduate/applying/freshman-applicants/advanced-standing-credit.

 An admission interview, although not required, is encouraged by the Office of Undergraduate Admission for students applying to Bentley.
 It is a prime opportunity for students to learn more about Bentley on an individual basis.
 An interview also allows admission officers to learn more about students’ interests and goals.
 Information shared in the interview is taken into consideration by the Admission Committee.
+If you are unable to visit campus virtual interviews are available.

 Information sessions provide an overview of Bentley.
 Topics include academics, hands-on learning, student life and the admission process.
 The agenda also includes a guided tour of campus led by a current student.